razshare/frizzante-docs/src/content/docs/guides/web-standards.md

 ## Form Component

-Frizzante provides a `<Form>` component that captures pending and error states while submitting form.
+Frizzante provides a `<Form>` component that captures pending and error states while submitting forms.

 It is a replacement for your `<form>` elements.